 Day 3 brought a brief flight to La Serena, the base for our eclipse viewing.
 Here we met with the rest of our party on different itineraries, and also with other groups such as Sky & Telescope, Travel Quest and UCLA Alumni.
 The hotel in La Serena was very comfortable and was the venue for the mandatory eclipse briefing, with final event timings and other details.
-Alas, the hotel could not cope with the number of groups resident as a result of which our evening meal extended over literally hours.
+Alas, the hotel could not cope with the number of groups resident as a result of which our evening meal extended over many hours.
 After the meal, given the very close proximity of the beach, we thought that a little impromptu night sky observing might be possible, however there was too much ambient light.

 The next day, 02 July, was eclipse day.
 The observing site was some 7 km north of the town of Vicuña, reached from La Serena via Route 41, across the foothills of the Andes into the Atacama Desert (see figure 2).
-We left La Serena by coach early in the morning because of dire warnings about the traffic jams that would be caused by the 80,000 visitors estimated to be travelling to see the eclipse in the area.
+We left La Serena by coach early in the morning because of dire warnings about the traffic jams that would be caused by the 80,000 visitors in the area estimated to be travelling to see the eclipse.
 In the event, there turned out to be negligible traffic and the journey to the observing site was problem-free.
 The observing site itself was a high mountain ranch-type area, which we shared with a couple of other small groups.
 Across a small valley there was a large group of Yale University alumni with their own tent city.
 Two observatories were visible from the site to the south: Cerro Tololo Inter-American Observatory (CTIO), some 25 km away and Gemini South, some 32 km distant.
 The site of the new Large Synoptic Survey Telescope (due to open in 2024), not far from Gemini South, was also visible.

 Figure 2.
 Location of the observing site and visible observatories.